tim-dombrowski/bitcoin-timeseries-project/R Notebook/README.md

 `"Close"` to keep variable names simple.
 After that, let’s aggregate the daily prices to weekly and monthly series to compare the time series properties at different frequencies.
-The xts package (which is a dependence of quantmod) allows us to easily convert the daily price data into weekly or monthly OHLC series using `to.weekly()` and `to.monthly()`.
+The xts package (which is a dependency of quantmod) allows us to easily convert the daily price data into weekly or monthly OHLC series using `to.weekly()` and `to.monthly()`.
 The `name=NULL` option in those functions prevents the variable names from including the name of the original object.
 So